What is emotional eating?

 1-Pay attention to why you’re eating:

-Experts agree that the first step to combating emotional eating is to understand that you are eating out of emotional hunger, not physical hunger.
-Is your physical body hungry and in need of nourishment?
-Or do you feel bored, lonely, sad or disappointed?
+Studies shows that the first step in overcoming emotional eating is recognizing when you’re eating because of emotions, not actual physical hunger.
+Ask yourself: Is your body really hungry and needing food, or are you eating because you’re bored, lonely, sad, or disappointed?

 2-Don’t obsess over food: